TheCodeVenture/joboffer/README.md

-## THE CODE VENTURE IS LOOKING FOR A SOFTWARE WEB DEVELOPER
+## THE CODE VENTURE IS LOOKING FOR A SOFTWARE WEB ENGINEERING

 The Code Venture is a software development team that builds web and mobile based platforms for companies and entrepreneurs around the world.